 - 8 Other Ways of Improving Cognition

 - 9 Conclusion

 Today we're going to examine one such product, OptiMind, which bills itself as "America's #1 Nootropic."
 We'll evaluate the manufacturer's claims, examine independent reviews of the product, and see whether it passes muster.
 By the end of this article, you should feel informed enough about OptiMind—and several of its competitors—to know whether this supplement is right for you.

-Let’s get started by finding out what exactly OptiMind is.
+Let's get started and read through the Optimind reviews to find out what exactly it is.

 According to its Amazon page, OptiMind is a supplement "scientifically designed to enhance Focus, Energy & Attention while simultaneously replenishing what your brain needs to perform at peak cognitive capacity."
 Its stated goals?
 To improve focus and cognitive function, and to enhance mental performance and energy.At first glance, the benefits are immediately appealing.
 In this digital age when our attention is so frequently divided between competing obligations, and most of us are expected to multitask relentlessly not only at work but at home, who doesn't want improved memory, heightened concentration, and increased energy?
 It sounds like a magic bullet for frustrations that plague so many of us, especially seniors or those with medical conditions that cause cognition problems.

 But can it really do what it claims to?